Rainmaker.FM is Brought to You ByWP Engine

 Jessica Frick: Well, I kind of dovetail on that to say, if you’re not super risk taker-y … there we go, that was really well said, Jess.
 I am admittedly a little risk averse.
 I like to know what I’m getting into.
 I like certainties over uncertainties.
 It’s probably why I would have unfortunately passed on Warby Parker, too, but one of the ways that I help us make sure that we know what we’re getting into before we get into it with actual money is using a cool tool called SEM Rush.

 I handle our ads, and I don’t like treating the money like so many other people in the world seem to.
 You know just throw some money at it, see what sticks, and then do more of that.
-I like to really research these keywords, and I like to research the competitors.
+I like to really research these terms, and I like to research competitor keywords.
 I like to know what’s happening in the market.

 I like to know if one of the main keywords I want to go after just had a huge drop in people buying it.
 Those sorts of things save us money.
 I’d rather learn from your mistakes.